gluster/redant/docs/BP/Ops/brick_ops.md

 ## are_bricks_offline()

 This function checks if the bricks are offline.
-The comparison is made between the nodeCount and the number of bricks in the brick-dict.
-If equal that means all bricks are online else a few or all may be offline.
+The status is 1 if the bricks are online and 0 if offline.
+This count can tell if all the bricks are online or not.

 ```m
 Args: